acehieungan/Credit-Card-Default-Classification-MIS-451-/README.md

 # :credit_card: Credit Card Default Classification MIS 451

-This project strives to develop and evaluate machine learning models to predict credit card default risk, drawing from the UCI "Default of Credit Card Clients" dataset.
-By examining customer demographic profiles and payment habits, we seek to classify clients into two groups: those at risk of defaulting and those not, offering valuable insights for business decision-making.
+This project aims to develop and evaluate machine learning models to predict credit card default risk, drawing from the UCI "Default of Credit Card Clients" dataset.
+Examining customer demographic profiles and payment habits allows us to classify clients into two groups: those at risk of defaulting and those not, providing valuable insights for business decision-making

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------